Yuying-Jin/CS421proj/README.md

 * Jiayuan Wen

-## Our Idea:
-Our idea for our project is to create a portfolio website that shows off custom contents we made for several video games (Such as skins, modes, and levels).
-Each custom content will be accompanied with pictures (with videos if applicable) and development history.

-## Front end:
-Main pages include home, gallery, about us and contact info.

-## Back end:
-Node.js

-## Features:
-● Horizontal scrollable flexboxes with clickable thumbnails of our items.

-● Dedicated page for each of our items, which can be accessed via clicking on the thumbnails in flexbox.

-● On the dedicated page of each item, there will be pictures and/or videos of said item, with the development history of said item being next to the pictures in the form of text.
-There will also be a download link if said item is publicly available.

-● Instead of a plain color or static picture as the background of each item’s dedicated page, we will be implementing an animated background showing the item in action.

-● Allow users to post comments at the bottom of each item.
-Both with and without an account (as guest).
-We will be using comment API such as Disqus.

-## Minimal Viable Product Features:
-● Colored head, footer, and background for both main page and item pages.

-● The main page will have the website’s title, under the title is a short description of what the website is showcasing.

-● Still on the main page, below both title and description are square thumbnails of items we want to showcase.
-They are clickable and direct visitors to each item’s page.

-● Each item’s page will have pictures and descriptions associated with said item.
-If the item is publicly available, a hyperlink to the item’s download page will be added to the end of the item’s description.

-● The head of every page will have the following: Home (Take visitor back to main page), About Us (Send visitor to a dedicated page with every site creators’ name listed and a short paragraph stating the purpose and history of the website), and Contact (Listing each site creator’s contact information).

-● The footer will contain hyperlinks to Home and About Us, website copyright, and contact information (such as email).

-## Stretch goals:
-● The background of each item’s page will be a video or GIF showing the item in action (Similar to Valve’s website as seen here:  [https://www.valvesoftware.com/en/](https://www.valvesoftware.com/en/) )rather than a plain color.

-● The thumbnails on the main page will have slight zoom animation and thumbnail brightness change when the mouse hovers above them.

-● Implement comment API, which allows users to post comments with or without an account at the bottom of each item’s page.
-(Emojis, pictures, and GIFs are also allowed)
+## Our Idea
+Our idea for our project is to create a portfolio website that will showcase projects we made for various video games (such as skins, game modes, and levels).
+Each showcased project will have its own page with development history and pictures (with videos if applicable).

+## Front end
+Uses EJS(html) and CSS files to determine the appearance and placement of text, images, and videos for the site’s pages.
+Uses EJS(html) to send page requests to backend.

+## Back end
+Uses Node.js to run basic server.
+Uses Express to receive page requests then render associating EJS(html) and accommodating CSS files into web pages.

+## Features
+* Navigation hyperlinks in sidebar, header, and footer
+Adding hyperlinks to sidebar, header, and footer to allow users to jump to other pages conveniently.

+* Stylized interactive text and images
+If users hover on a hyperlink or clickable text, the text color will change.
+If users hover on a clickable image, the image will perform a zoom animation.

+* Gallery page & stylized content listing
+All projects will be listed in grid fashion and classified based on their associated game.
+Each project will have a square thumbnail with its title at the center.
+Users will be able to click on a thumbnail then directed to the project’s page.

+* Appropriate background video for each page
+The background of all pages of the site will be animated with a video.
+For the homepage, About Us, Gallery, and error page, the background video will show clips of various projects in action.
+For each project’s page, the background video will show only clips associated with that project.

+* All pages load properly and accessible
+All pages will be accessible by the user and load properly with no visual glitch nor errors.

+* Proper error handling
+Properly handle error code and display it to the users (such as 404 for nonexistent pages).

+## Endpoints
+* Home
+The home page will contain a short description of the site and will have an animated background on the side.

+* Gallery
+The gallery will list the item available in a grid fashion and can be sorted alphabetically or by the date they were released(sorting is a stretch-goal).

+* About Us
+The about us page will give a brief description of ourselves and will also contain our contact information.

+* Dedicated pages for projects
+Pages for individual projects that will describe and give information on that given project.
+Unlike all the other pages, its background will be entirely animated (Dimmed for visibility).

+<sub>*All pages will contain a header and a footer that will navigate to other pages of the site.
+The footer will also contain copyright and contact information.</sub>

+## Tools Used
+* Express
+* Node.js
+* WebStorm
+* Bootstrap

+## Minimal Viable Product Features
+* Colored pages, including headers, sidebar, footers, text, and body.

+* The head and footer of every page will have the following navigation links: Home, Gallery,  and About Us.
+The footer will also contain website copyright, and contact information (ex: developer email).

+* The homepage will have the website’s title, under the title is a short description of what the website is showcasing.
+Below both title and description are navigation buttons for Gallery and About Us, clicking on them will direct users to the associated page.

+* The Gallery page will display thumbnails and titles of showcased projects in a grid fashion.
+Each thumbnail is clickable and will direct users to the item’s dedicated page.
+Each thumbnail will perform a small zoom animation on mouse hover.

+* Each project’s page will have pictures, videos, description, and development history associated with said project, similar to a wiki entry.
+If the project is publicly available, a hyperlink to the project’s download page will be added to the end of the project’s page.

+* The error page will display the error code to the user, common error codes such as 404 or 202 will have a description below the code.
+The page will still follow the color scheme of the other pages and will still contain the header and footer.

+* For the homepage, Gallery, and About Us, the background will play a video consisting of various showcased projects in action.
+The main body of these pages will be a static color so that the background video is only visible from the sides.

+* For each project’s page, the background will play a video related to that project only.
+The body will be semi-transparent so that the background video is fully visible but dark enough to not disrupt reading.

+* Sidebar will appear for Gallery and each project’s page, not the case for Home and About Us.

+* Interactive text, such as hyperlinks, will change color on hover.

+* The About Us page will contain information about the developers and the website.
+It will also contain our contact information so that the users may contact us.

+## Stretch Goals
+* Implementing a search function and a search result page that will allow the user to search for a specific project(s).

+* Implementing a sorting function in Gallery and Search Result that will sort the project thumbnails alphabetically or by their release date.

+* Implement comment API, which allows users to post comments with or without an account at the bottom of each item’s page (Emojis, pictures, and GIFs are also allowed).